 By 2045 the I-5 mainline will be operating at or near LOS E and F conditions at many locations, impacting throughput capacity during the weekday PM peak hour.
-This may create traffic congestion on local street approaches to I-5 interchanges and increase safety and traffic operations issues on I-5 and local streets.
-Increased congestion and delay on I-5 and the local street system could disrupt the efficient transport of freight and goods services in the region and state and could have economic ramifications.
+This may create traffic congestion on local street approaches to I-5 interchanges.
+Increased congestion and delay on I-5 and the local street system could disrupt the efficient transport of freight, goods services in the region and state and could have economic ramifications.

-Integrated mixed use land use patterns and increased urban densities can promote opportunities for more active transportation and public transit ridership that can help relieve/reduce vehicle pressure on I-5, state highways and local streets and roads.
+It bears repeating that integrated mixed use land use patterns and increased urban densities can promote opportunities for more active transportation and public transit ridership that can help relieve/ reduce vehicle pressure on I-5, state highways and local streets and roads.
 These are opportunities for WSDOT to work closely with local jurisdictions as they make important decisions in their comprehensive land use and transportation plans for how to accommodate future population growth within their existing city limits and urban growth areas.